If your client believes the work you have done is defective, they can submit a complaint to us.

-- Inspection – if there are any defective work items that cannot be resolved over the telephone, a QBCC Building Inspector will be assigned to the case and will contact you to attempt to facilitate an outcome.
+- Inspection – if there are any defective work items that cannot be resolved, a QBCC Building Inspector will be assigned to the case and will contact you to attempt to facilitate an outcome.
 If this is unsuccessful, the Building Inspector may undertake a site inspection.
 When conducting an inspection, the QBCC Building Inspector will carry out a visual inspection only.
 This will involve visually observing each complaint item.
 Invasive investigations are not undertaken by the QBCC to determine the cause of an alleged defect.
 Examples of invasive investigations include cutting a hole in a wall to look at damage behind the wall.
 The inspection is also not intended to be a complete inspection of the whole building or dwelling.

 If you fail to comply with a direction, we may commence disciplinary action in the QCAT or Magistrates Court.
 For residential construction work (covered by a Certificate of Insurance), the work may be rectified as a claim under the Queensland Home Warranty Scheme.
 We may recover the amount of an approved claim from you as a debt.
 QBCC's Dispute Resolution Process (PDF) provides more information.

 Accountability for Subcontractors